Analysis | Charles Barkley had the worst possible timing — ‘The Last Dance’ is the latest reminder

 His next eight seasons would be a fight to get back to those heights.
 First stymied by the Boston Celtics and Milwaukee Bucks in the playoffs, the Sixers gradually became Barkley’s team in the late 1980s.
 His ascent earned him national recognition, but Jordan was rising higher and faster at the same time.
 In 1990, the Bulls eliminated the Sixers in the second round in five games.
 Ditto in 1991.

-Those matchups were largely forgotten by history because Jordan had bigger fish to fry in the Pistons.
+Those matchups have been largely forgotten because Jordan had bigger fish to fry in the Pistons.
 For Barkley, they represented a hard ceiling.
-Something needed to change, and he was traded to the Suns after the Sixers slipped out of the playoffs entirely in 1991-92.
+Something needed to change, and he was traded to the Suns after the Sixers slipped out of the playoffs entirely in 1992.

-Barkley hit the ground running in Phoenix, winning MVP and leading the Suns to the league’s top offense and best record.
-His individual numbers — 25.6 points, 12.2 rebounds and 5.1 assists a game — were monstrous, and he posted advanced statistics that compare favorably with virtually any player from the 1990s.
+Barkley hit the ground running in Phoenix, winning MVP honors and leading the Suns to the league’s top offense and best record.
+His individual numbers — 25.6 points, 12.2 rebounds and 5.1 assists per game — were monstrous, and he posted advanced statistics that compare favorably with virtually any player from the 1990s.

 The 1993 playoffs saw an all-timer at the peak of his powers.
 Barkley had 31 points and 14 rebounds to close out the Lakers in the first round.
 Twenty-eight points and 21 rebounds to eliminate the San Antonio Spurs in the second round.
 Forty-four points and 24 rebounds to bounce the SuperSonics in the conference finals.
-And 42 points and 13 rebounds in Game 2 against the Bulls, a performance in which Barkley said that he “played as well as I could play.”
+And 42 points and 13 rebounds in a Game 2 loss to the Bulls in the Finals, a performance after which Barkley said he “played as well as I could play.”

 Barkley was in wrecking ball mode, but Jordan wrecked his dreams.
-Jordan, spurred on by Barkley beating him out for MVP, averaged 41 points, 8.5 rebounds and 6.3 assists over six games in the 1993 Finals, shooting better than 50 percent from the field and 40 percent on threes.
+Jordan, spurred on by Barkley beating him out for MVP, averaged 41 points, 8.5 rebounds and 6.3 assists over six games in the 1993 Finals, shooting better than 50 percent from the field and 40 percent on three-pointers.

 “I was a little bit upset that I didn’t get the MVP,” Jordan said.
 “You can have that, but I’m going to get this [title].”

-Jordan scored 42 points to match Barkley point-for-point in Game 2, and he poured in 55 points in Game 4, the series’ pivotal contest.
-All told, it was arguably the most impressive playoff series of Jordan's career and one of the greatest Finals showings in NBA history.
-Barkley didn't bother with excuses, nor should he.
+Jordan scored 42 points to match Barkley in Game 2, and he poured in 55 in Game 4, the series’ pivotal contest.
+All told, it was arguably the most impressive playoff series of Jordan’s career and one of the greatest Finals showings in NBA history.
+Barkley didn’t bother with excuses, nor should he.

 “That was probably the first time in my life that I felt like there was a better basketball player than me,” Barkley said.
 “Losing to Michael, there’s no shame in that.
 Sports are like a gunfight.
 We lost to the fastest gun.”